Research-IT-Swiss-TPH/stphtoolbox/README.md

 ```

 This will create a Word document by processing the content of your specified Quarto document "my_content_input.qmd" and save the resulting Word report as "my_word_report.docx" in your current working directory.

+## Package improvements

+To suggest changes, please open an issue.